Aaqibb3/Alined/privacy.md

 # Alined Privacy Policy

-Last updated: June 12, 2026
+Last updated: September 19, 2026

-Alined is a local-first app designed to help you track and review parts of your daily life, including activity, planner items, expenses, nutrition, notes, and reminders.
-This policy also covers Alined Expenses, the Android expense-focused version of Alined.
+Alined is a local-first app designed to help you track and review parts of your daily life, including activity, planner items, expenses, nutrition, notes, reminders, counters, rhythm blocks, and ideas.
+This policy also covers Alined Expenses if made available.

 ## Overview

 Alined is built to keep your information on your device.

-- Alined does not require an account.
-- Alined does not upload your logs to a developer-owned server.
+The app does not require an account, and your personal logs are not automatically sent to a developer-owned server.
-- Alined does not include advertising SDKs.
-- Alined does not include third-party analytics SDKs.
-- Your entries are stored locally on your device unless you choose to export them.

 ## Information Stored by the App

 Depending on which Alined app you use, the app may store the following information locally on your device:

-- Activity sections, subsections, and logs
+- Activity sections, subsections, logs, notes, ratings, duration, and activity settings
-- Planner items, schedules, reminders, and completion notes
+- Planner items, schedules, reminders, completions, completion notes, and task history
-- Expense categories and expense entries
+- Expense categories, expense entries, amounts, currencies, dates, and notes
-- Nutrition entries and meal types
+- Nutrition entries, meal types, calories, macros, dates, and notes
+- Counters, counter events, tracked items, quantities, cycles, and notes
+- Rhythm blocks, rhythm logs, reminders, statuses, and notes
+- Ideas, idea details, statuses, and pinned state
 - Day notes and reflections
-- App preferences and organization settings
+- App preferences, organization settings, and layout preferences
-- Spending spaces or profiles in Alined Expenses
+- Spending spaces or profiles in Alined Expenses, if available

 This information is used only to provide the app’s features on your device.

-## Data Collection

-Alined does not collect your personal data to the developer’s servers.
+## Accounts and Cloud Sync

-At the time of this policy, Alined does not use accounts, cloud sync, third-party analytics, or advertising services that collect your in-app data.
+At the time of this policy, Alined does not use accounts, cloud sync, third-party analytics, third-party advertising, or developer-owned servers to store your personal app data.

 ## Backups and Exports

 Alined allows you to create backups and focused exports manually.
-Alined Expenses allows user-initiated expense exports.
+Alined Expenses, if available, may allow user-initiated expense exports.

 - Backups and exports are created only when you choose to generate them.
 - Exported files are saved or shared only through the system destinations you select.